-Saba University Medical School graduates have an excellent track record.
+Saba Medical School graduates have an excellent track record.
 Since 1993, more than 2,500 doctors have received their start at Saba University School of Medicine.
 Our graduates have an extensive track record of excellent performance on the critical USMLE Step 1 exam.
 Virtually every student passes the USMLE Step I on their first attempt.
-Between 2015 and 2019, the first time pass rate averaged 99% - a consistently strong performance
+Between 2015 and 2020, the first time pass rate averaged 99% - a consistently strong performance

-A typical incoming class at Saba University is approximately 90 students.
-This makes it possible for Saba University to maintain small classes and close student-teacher interaction.
+A typical incoming class at Saba is approximately 90 students.
+This makes it possible for Saba to maintain small classes and close student-teacher interaction.
 This is substantially different from other medical schools, particularly other schools located in the Caribbean, that are increasing their class sizes and subjecting their students to large, impersonal classroom experiences.

-Saba University is committed to providing facilities that support efficient, effective learning.
+Saba University School of Medicine is committed to providing facilities that support efficient, effective learning.
 We offer a modern anatomy lab and a full complement of well-equipped classrooms and auditoriums with the latest multimedia technologies.
 The entire campus is wireless.
 First semester students live in comfortable dorms just minutes away from the classrooms.

-Many things about Saba, the island, make Saba University an extremely desirable place to attend medical school.
+Many things about Saba, the island, make Saba an extremely desirable place to attend medical school.
 Saba is a beautiful country—its nickname is the “Unspoiled Queen”—and it's also extremely safe.
 Discriminating tourists have long sought out Saba for its diving, restaurants, charming inns and stunning Caribbean vistas.

 Housing and living costs on Saba are significantly lower than you will find at other schools with comparable recognition.
 Local grocery stores stock food items to meet the full range of dietary needs.
 The school enjoys good relations with the local population.